 5. Storage or retention period

 Personal data collected in the course of legal proceedings are entered in the case files.
-The storage and retention periods for the case files are regulated by the Law on the Retention of Documents of the Federal Courts and the Federal Advocate General after the end of proceedings (Law on the Retention of Judicial Files) and the provisions on retention periods for files in matters of the Federal Fiscal Court.
+The storage and retention periods for the case files are regulated by the Law on the Retention of Documents of the Federal Courts and the Federal Advocate General after the end of proceedings (Law on the Retention of Judicial Files) and the Ordinance on the Preservation and Storage of Judicial Records (Judicial Records Preservation Ordinance).

 The storage of personal data which the Federal Fiscal Court processes in connection with submissions and enquiries or within the framework of court administration is carried out in accordance with the Directive on the Processing and Administration of Documents in Federal Ministries.